rachana-prakash/user-portal/README.md

 ## Pages
 `/` The base route is the user list page

-`users` This route has child routes to explore details of the user
+`users` This route has child routes to explore details of the user and is a private route